ziplarson/web/README.md

 ================================

 Sockets are cached on a per-session basis to permit access to them at any time.
+This allows us to use socket communications in any context.

+TODO
+====
+- subject/keyword widget using typeahead for loosely constrained entries.